 They say that sometimes not getting what you wish for is a wonderful stroke of luck.
 I now believe that 2016 taught me that quote is so true.
 Nothing went to plan but I’m entering 2017 a stronger, better person than I used to be.
 So instead of sitting here, with a bunch of expectations for what’s to come and what I want out of 2017, the reality is I’m taking the opposite approach.
 I want to see what life brings me.
 I already have a good work ethic, I’m lucky enough to be starting a new job come March, to be going travelling, to be building my home – why spoil these experiences with expectations of myself than letting life run it’s course.
 Of course, I want to dream big, hustle hard and reap the benefits but I also just want to take a carefree approach and see where life takes me rather than strategically planning every element of my life.
 Even writing this, never mind following this thought process, challenges every fibre of my being because I’m too damn strict on myself that my brain is screaming “WHAT ARE YOU DOING?!” but I know in time, i’ll feel better for it.
 I want to enjoy the little things.
 I want to appreciate those small milestones.
 I want to practise more self care.
 I want to just be able to breathe and for once, see what happens and watch my year naturally shape itself.
 I know I’m capable of being able to do well so why carry the weight of the world on my shoulders trying to do so?

 2017 is already shaping up to be a good year.
-A new job, starting my degree, going on the holiday of a lifetime and most importantly, being maid of honour for my little sister on her wedding day.
+A new job, going on the holiday of a lifetime and most importantly, being maid of honour for my little sister on her wedding day.
 I can’t wait to see what 2017 brings.
 I can’t wait to just enjoy this year and all the little moments that ultimately are what’s more important.
 I can’t wait to be surrounded by my family, travel to new places and just have the mentality of what’s meant to be, will be.

 Sometimes when I carve a post out, I read it back and think “does that even make sense?” and I think this one is a prime example but I hope it does.
 I think we all have an expectation to succeed now.
 To have a good job, to have a nice home, to have a fancy car in the garage.
 But that’s not what’s important.
 What do you think of not setting resolutions?
 Are you also too hard on yourself?
 Do you think having no yearly goals is a careless approach?
 I’d love to hear your thoughts below as always or you can tweet/IG me at @whatamydid.
 Thanks for reading and I hope you enjoy the rest of the holidays!